steven85048/Networks_Client_Server/README.md

 ## Docker Setup (Windows)
 To setup docker on WSL: <br>
-Follow the tutorial at: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4 <br>
+1. Follow the tutorial at: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4 <br>
-Note that windows docker desktop must be installed and running on port 2375 beforehand.
+<i> Note that windows docker desktop must be installed and running on port 2375 beforehand.  </i>

+To build the image from a dockerfile: <br>
+1. `cd <directory with dockerfile>`
+2. `docker build -t <image-name>:<version-number> .`

+To deploy the image to ECR: <br>
+1. Follow the tutorial here: https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html

+## Docker Deployment
+This application is deployed with AWS infrastructure configurations defined in the parent repository: http://github.com/steven85048/Expense_Tracker <br>

+The infrastructure is configured so that the machine automatically pulls the latest Docker image in the repository continually through Watchtower.
+The specifics of the containers deployed is defined in the docker-compose defined in Expense_Tracker/infrastructure_configuration/host_config_ansible/roles/networks-messaging-server/files.
+This file is copied over to the remote host, and used as the basis for docker-compose.

 ## Project Details
 This project features an architecture where multiple clients can login and subscribe to messages posted by other users. <br>